mppmu/qmc/README.md

 `template <typename I> result<T,U> integrate(I& func)`

 Integrates the functor `func`.
 The result is returned in a `result` struct with the following members:
-* `integral` - the result of the integral
+* `T integral` - the result of the integral
-* `error` - the estimated absolute error of the result
+* `T error` - the estimated absolute error of the result
-* `n` - the size of the largest lattice used during integration
+* `U n` - the size of the largest lattice used during integration
-* `m` - the number of shifts of the largest lattice used during integration
+* `U m` - the number of shifts of the largest lattice used during integration

-The functor `func` must define its dimension as a public member variable `dim`.
+The functor `func` must define its dimension as a public member variable `number_of_integration_variables`.

 ---

+`template <typename I> samples<T,D> evaluate(I& func)`

+Evaluates the functor `func` on a lattice of size greater than or equal to `fitminn`.
+The samples are returned in a `samples` struct with the following members:
+*`std::vector<U> z` - the generating vector of the lattice used to produce the samples *`std::vector<D> d` - the random shift vector used to produce the samples *`std::vector<T> r` - the values of the integrand at each randomly shifted lattice point *`U n` - the size of the lattice used to produce the samples *`D get_x(const U sample_index, const U integration_variable_index)` - a function which returns the argument (specified by `integration_variable_index`) used to evaluate the integrand for a specific sample (specified by `sample_index`).

+The functor `func` must define its dimension as a public member variable `number_of_integration_variables`.

+---

+`template <typename I> typename F<I,D,M>::transform_t fit(I& func)`

+Fits a function (specified by the type `F` of the integrator) to the inverse cumulative distribution function of the integrand dimension-by-dimension and returns a functor representing the new integrand after this variance reduction procedure.

+The functor `func` must define its dimension as a public member variable `number_of_integration_variables`.

 ### Generating Vectors